 $ oc adm upgrade --clear

 You can update, or upgrade, an OpenShift Container Platform cluster by using the web console.
-The following steps are updating a cluster within a minor a version.
+The following steps update a cluster within a minor version.
 You can use the same instructions for updating a cluster between minor versions.

 Use the web console or